SolutionYogi/VimSetup/software/README.txt

 7. Go to C:\Ruby191\DevKit

 8. Execute [ruby dk.rb init]
+	You should see

+	[INFO] found RubyInstaller v1.9.1 at C:/Ruby191

+	Initialization complete!
+Please review and modify the auto-generated 'config.yml' file to ensure it contains the root directories to all of the installed Rubies you want enhanced by the DevKit.

 9. Execute [ruby dk.rb install]

+	You should see

+	[INFO] Installing C:/Ruby191/lib/ruby/site_ruby/1.9.1/rubygems/defaults/operating_system.rb
+	[INFO] Installing C:/Ruby191/lib/ruby/site_ruby/devkit.rb

 10. Execute [devkitvars.bat]

+	Adding the DevKit to PATH...

 11. Keep this command prompt open and run gVim from Start -> All Programs -> Vim

 12. Open c:\VimSetup\software\command-t-1.3.1.vba in Vim.